timothymarois/env/php7.4/README.md

 To add or remove sites.

-Note: before adding a website, it is advised to point the website A record to the instance since adding a site will also install the SSL certificate, otherwise it may fail to complete.
+Note: before adding a website, it is advised to point the website A record to the instance IP address since adding a site will also install the SSL certificate, otherwise it may fail to complete.

 ### Add Site (with www. redirect)